 Working at VDI/VDE-IT involves a balance of exciting subject matter and administrative tasks.
 You develop insights into the various research and development processes, you guide the client through the implementation phase and you hold a great deal of responsibility.
 In order to achieve this, we need to be exceptionally well-organised.
 We also need to be constantly analysing, documenting and optimising our workflows and we must be able to account for every cent of spending.

-From within our ten departments and five cross sectoral departments, we can put together the ideal team of experts to tackle any challenge.
+From within our ten departments and six cross sectoral departments, we can put together the ideal team of experts to tackle any challenge.
 Furthermore, we have offices in five cities across Germany – Berlin, Munich, Dresden, Stuttgart and Bonn – which means we are in close proximity to our clients.